Sigma 300 800mm Review | Sigmonster Lens review

 Handling and Transportation

 Transportation of the Sigmonster was always tiring from home to location.
-As I do not drive, walking to the train station, and then to the bus stop at the edge of the forest can take away my energy by abit.
+Walking to the train station, and then to the bus stop at the edge of the forest can take away my energy by abit.
+If you will be in a safari jeep all the while right from your hotel’s door step, no problem with it.
 With this lens, it is best not to walk much.
 Its like an artillery at war, you wait at a spot, you camp and you do not move much.
 The bare minimum weight I would usually carry to the forest would be:

 - Sigma APO 300-800mm F/5.6 EX DG HSM + Hood + Wimberley P-50 Lens Plate (6130grams)